Dubai Salik Gates: Total Number, Locations & 2026 Update

 3. Bank Apps: Many banks offer direct recharge options through their mobile apps.

-4. In-Person: Recharge at petrol stations or Salik service centers.
+4. In-Person: Recharge at petrol stations or Salik service centres.

 Read Also: Dubai Car Ownership Transfer: Simplified